-A law on terrorism alone cannot guarantee the defeat of terrorism or even its deterrence.
-It will only contain sweeping and vague provisions that undermine among other things the right to life, the right to freedom of expression and association, the liberty of movement, the prohibition against arbitrary detention, and the right to the presumption of innocence and fair trial.
+Republic Act 9372, otherwise known as the "Human Security Act of 2007," does not guarantee the defeat of terrorism or even its deterrence.
+It only contains sweeping and vague provisions that undermine among other things the right to life, the right to freedom of expression and association, the liberty of movement, the prohibition against arbitrary detention, and the right to the presumption of innocence and fair trial.